 43) Every day, the number of bottles/ cans thrown away by Aussies can stretch across the entire country.
 That is a distance measuring about 4,000 KM.

-44) Dogs are largely responsible for making garbage more filthy and toxic by urinating on the trash.
-A dog that finds a bag full of litter on the street considers it a new feature in the landscape and something that it can mark using its pee.
+44) Dogs are largely responsible for making garbage more filthy and toxic by urinating in the trash.
+A dog that finds a bag full of litter on the street considers it a new feature in the landscape and something it can mark using its pee.

 45) A natural landscape littered with trash is bad for your mental health because looking at it doesn’t give you the restorative and relaxing feelings normally provoked by well-neat areas.

-46) Construction sites are also largely responsible for all the rubbish that ends up in Australian landfills.
+46) Construction sites are also largely responsible for all the rubbish in Australian landfills.
 These sites produce a lot of demolition and development waste.
 Three-quarters of all this waste goes to different landfills.

-47) There are now many retailers who accept e-waste from consumers and it doesn’t matter where the products came from.
+47) Many retailers now accept e-waste from consumers and it doesn’t matter where the products came from.
 Therefore, before tossing that old phone into the bin, consider delivering it to a recycling company.

-48) There are millennials who have adopted waste management strategies so much so that they only produce a can of trash annually.
+48) Some millennials have adopted waste management strategies so much so that they only produce a can of trash annually.
 Most of these individuals are part of the zero-waste movement.

 49) If African countries had the required infrastructure and technology, food waste in these nations would decrease drastically.

-50) Currently, there are reliable companies that can manage and recycle for you all the waste produced in your home, business, or school.
+50) Currently, reliable companies can manage and recycle for you all the waste produced in your home, business, or school.

 Call us on 0407 125 125 for all your unwanted junk removed in Sydney!